top of page

 Because traditional weddings at Olympos require much preparation, they are rare and I was lucky to witness one.
 Indeed, I was told that there had not been any for some eight or nine years.
 As is the case with an engagement, the bride prepares herself at home, which takes several hours.
 Once more, the scarf is put on and taken off many times.
 The other members of the party wear the costume traditional for unmarried girls, the sakofoustano.
 They have so many sets of this costume, however, that they can wear a new one for every wedding.

-A traditional wedding at Olympos, Karpathos, by photographer George Tatakis
+A traditional wedding at Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 The bride is ready in her traditional costume (sakofoustano)